 The Warwick Writing Programme is now accepting applications for our new PhD in Literary Practice.
 Creative writing is beginning to take its place in the academy across Europe as well as in the Anglophone world.
 Taking a doctorate in a creative practice is a way of qualifying for a teaching and/or research career in higher education in the UK or elsewhere.
-You might also be interested in this degree if you want not only to complete a novel, short story or poetry collection with the supervision of well-known writers and teachers, but also to situate your own writing practice in relation to literary traditions, theories and new developments.
+You might also be interested in this degree if you want not only to complete a novel, short story, poetry collection or work of creative non-fiction with the supervision of well-known writers and teachers, but also to situate your own writing practice in relation to literary traditions, theories and new developments.
 PhD theses, albeit in creative form, will be founded on rigorous research, reflection and participation in academic life.

 The Department of English and the Warwick Writing Programme came first in the UK in the last Research Excellence Framework.
 The Writing Programme is ‘the national centre of excellence for creative writing’ according to the Times/Sunday Times league table, in which we have come first for the last three years.
 We offer our PhD students the attention of our best writers and scholars; a place in our real and virtual spaces where writers at all stages of their careers listen and speak to each other; and all the artistic and scholarly resources of a world-leading university located between several exciting cities.

 Over 3 or 4 years (full time) or up to 7 years (part time), you will write a thesis of between 80,000 and 100,000 words, consisting of two parts:

 (i) an original creative work (a novel, a collection of stories, a collection of poetry, a work or collection of creative non-fiction) which must have been undertaken during the period of registration.
 Work undertaken prior to registration on the PhD course cannot be submitted as part of the thesis.